 There’s also paid parking at the Parking Gide on the Boulevard Charles Gide, again two minutes from the house.
 Here you can park underground at Euro 11.00 a day.

 For free parking choose the streets around rue Saint-Firmin or rue Druoda.
 It’s a 5 minute walk back to the house.
-Click this link to find the location on (website hidden) Maps: (website hidden)

-QUESTIONS & ASSISTANCE:
+QUESTIONS & ASSISTANCE

 Hopefully your stay will be a smooth and enjoyable one with no problems.